 For grease and smears, any kind of lens cleaning fluid is acceptable.
 Our factory uses pure alcohol, but again, do this with the filter removed from the camera.
 Use multiple soft lens tissues, discarding after each wipe.

 If you have a specific requirement for a different colour calibration, a different strength of diffusion or a particular wavelength false-colour filter, we can provide these.
-Minimum order quantities for colour calibrations and wavelengths are 20 units.
-Minimum quantities for custom diffusion values are 2 units.
+Minimum order quantities for colour calibrations and wavelengths will apply.

 VV size filters will mechanically fit any DSMC2 camera body.
 The glass area is bigger, to accommodate the larger sensor size.